The SPA Rules

 Work that is accepted for exhibition will not be released until all exhibitions have been completed.

 The decision of the judges is final and no correspondence can be entered into.
 All works are judged on an equal and anonymous basis.
-We ask for artists to cover their signatures in digital images.
+We ask for artists to cover their signatures in digital images for the initial judging phase.

 The final judging and selection of shortlisted artists only occurs after the works have been hung.
 We do not require signatures to be covered at this stage.
 Be assured that the judges look at and discuss the power and quality of the image, and the technical skill in execution - not at the signatures.